olleepalmer/olleepalmer.github.io/services.md

 </ul>
 <h2 class="mt-5">Analytics 📊 </h2>
 <p>
-As the old saying goes, "If you can’t measure it, you can’t manage it."
+"If you can’t measure it, you can’t manage it", as the old saying goes.
 </p>
 <p>
-I'll help you work out what you need to measure and how to apply the learnings from your data.
+I'll help you work out what you need to measure and how to transform data into actionable insights.
 </p>
 <p>
 By aligning business goals with a framework of measurable outcomes, I'll help you understand your on-going business performance, uncover weaknesses, threats and opportunities.
 </p>
 <p>
-I'm experienced with Google Analytics/GTM, Adobe Analytics, Segment as well as Heap, Mixpanel and Ampltiude.
+I'm experienced with Google Analytics/GTM, Adobe Analytics and Segment as well as Heap, Mixpanel, Ampltiude and most of the others.
 </p>
 <h2 class="mt-5">
 Consulting & training 💼